johnnyiller/johnnyiller.github.io/_posts/2015-10-16-polymer-on-rails-tooling-the-asset-pipeline-for-performance.markdown

 ## Always concatenate your components

 You should be delivering all of you components for a specific page as one file that has javascript and CSS inline so that you aren't making thousands of concurrent network requests.
 In Rails this means processing assets via the asset pipeline.
 Luckily that piece of the puzzle has already been solved by using the [polymer-rails](https://github.com/alchapone/polymer-rails) gem.
 Simply follow the instructions on the README get your components into an application.html.erb file in your components directory and you are off to the races.
-This gem is great and gets you 90% there in terms of performance.
+This gem is great and gets you 90% there in terms of performance and if you only have a few components with little dependencies then you would not need anything else.
 However, it's missing a useful optimization for browsers that don't support Web Components.

 If your browser doesn't support web components (Safari, IE) then everytime you stamp out an instance of your component using your fancy new tag you it will cost you a performance hit in the form of trying to load in the style of javascript as if it's never seen it before.
 This behavior does not happen on chrome as it's smart enough to know that it can just use what you already have.
 The solution to this it turns out is simple as well.